jerrybeanman/defendaman/readme.md

 ###Classes:
 Each player can take on one of three roles: **Ninja**, **Gunner** or **Wizard**.
 Each class has a distinct play style that provides a unique benefit to a team.
 - **Ninja**
-	- Close-quarter combat specialists with high health pool
+	- Close-quarter combat specialists with high health pool and defense
 		- Normal attack: Swing katana
-		- Special ability-**shukuchi**: Teleport to the destination area, which grants the advantage to maneuver in and out of combat.
+		- Special ability-**shukuchi**: Teleport to the designated area, granting increased maneuverability in and out of combat.

 		`[TODO:: Insert Ninja special ability screenshot here]`